railz-ai/railz-visualizations/packages/components-angular/README.md

-# ComponentsAngular
+# Components Angular

-This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.0.
+This is an angular wrapper for `@railzai/railz-visualization`, it was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.0.

 ## Code scaffolding